Radiation tolerance of online trigger system for COMET Phase-I

 \section{Introduction}

-The COMET experiment (\textbf{CO}herent \textbf{M}uon to \textbf{E}lectron \textbf{T}ransition) is a physics experiment aiming to measure the charged lepton flavour violating process of $\mu+N\rightarrow e+N$, a process forbidden in the Standard Model of particle physics \cite{b1}.
+\IEEEPARstart{T}{he} COMET experiment (\textbf{CO}herent \textbf{M}uon to \textbf{E}lectron \textbf{T}ransition) is a physics experiment aiming to measure the charged lepton flavour violating process of $\mu+N\rightarrow e+N$, a process forbidden in the Standard Model of particle physics \cite{b1}.
 Any measurement of such an event would be clear evidence for new physics, with many models predicting rates of occurrence within the sensitivity levels that COMET is aiming for.
 Phase-I of the COMET experiment is aiming to reach sensitivity levels of approximately $3\times10^{-15}$, an improvement of 100 times on sensitivity limits reached by previous experiments measuring the same process \cite{b1}.
-However to reach such sensitivity levels requires all subsystems of the experiment optimised.
+However to reach such sensitivity levels, every subsystem in the experiment needs to be optimised.

 One critical subsystem is the field programmable gate array (FPGA) based COTTRI (\textbf{CO}ME\textbf{T} \textbf{TRI}gger) system being utilised in Phase-I of the COMET experiment.
 This online trigger system will be responsible for choosing interesting physics events during data collection, and must do so within the harsh radiation conditions expected to be present within the detector region of the experimental facility.
-In order to ensure sensitivity requirements will be met, one of the current COTTRI front-end boards was irradiated with neutron radiation levels up to those expected during Phase-I of the experiment - up to $10^{12}$~\neqcm\footnote[2]{$n_\mathrm{eq}$ is defined as 1-MeV equivalent number of neutrons}, including a safety margin factor of 5 \cite{b2}, is expected in some regions of the detector solenoid.
-During irradiation, error rates were measured in different sub-systems of the board; multi-gigabit data transfer links (MGT), configuration random access memory (CRAM) and block random access memory (BRAM).
+The neutron beam used for this experiment was chosen to best match the neutron conditions expected during Phase-I with the main aim of these tests being to measure the soft error cross sections to be observed specifically during Phase-I measurements. \\ \\ In order to ensure sensitivity requirements will be met, one of the current COTTRI front-end boards was irradiated with neutron radiation levels up to those expected during Phase-I of the experiment.
+It is expected in some regions of the detector solenoid that a total neutron fluence of up to $10^{12}$~\neqcm, including a safety margin factor of 5 \cite{b2}, will be present over the data collection period.
+During irradiation, soft errors were measured in different sub-systems of the board; multi-gigabit data transfer links (MGT), configuration random access memory (CRAM) and block random access memory (BRAM).
 The MGT behaviour is of particular interest as these tests have not been performed before in preparation for COMET Phase-I. These results along with conclusions about their impact on data collection for COMET Phase-I will be discussed in this paper.